nathancarter/group-explorer/help-src/rf-um-subsetlistbox.md

     ![Highlight border icon](hightype-circle-border.jpg) Border, and
     ![Highlight top icon](hightype-circle-top.jpg) Top.

-Choosing one causes the subset on which you right-clicked to be highlighted in the visualizer (both its large and small incarnations) with the method you selected.
+Choosing one causes the subset you selected to be highlighted in the visualizer (both its large and small incarnations) with the method you selected.
 For instance, here is a multiplication table with an order-4 subgroup highlighted according to corners.